The “Golden Age” of Mutual Funds Has Passed

 Stalling and obfuscating proposed new fiduciary regulations in Congress does not eliminate or mask the need for fund reform.
 More informed and agitated shareholders will demand more.
 But boutique funds which want to survive can make some modest changes and even prosper in the upcoming new environment.
 They only have to translate good corporate governance into good marketing.

-Previous articleNew Demographic Study Shows the Power of Baby Boomers
+Previous articleNew Demographic Study Shows Big Changes in the Marketplace

 Next articleLawsuit Provides Cost Data About Directing 401(k) Business to Proprietary Funds